-The Council does not invest in equities or other tradable instruments, therefore it is not exposed to gains or losses on movements in their price.
+The Council does not invest in equities, however does invest in other tradable instruments but with the intention of holding them until their maturity date.
+Therefore, the Council does not actively trade in such instruments, and is therefore not exposed to gains or losses on movements in their price.